 Department honor code and the University honor code.
 You are

 bound by these honor codes.

 GradingIn addition to the labs and projects there will be a midterm exam and a final.
 There

 will be no makeups on exams except under exceptional circumstances (as judged by

-me), and any such makeup must be arranged in advanced.
+instructors), and any such makeup must be arranged in advance.
 Grades will be computed using a weighted average of these scores with the weights:

 In addition, to get a passing grade in the course you must obtain at

-least 60% average grade on exams AND you have to attend all labs.
+least 60% average grade on exams AND you must submit all